siberianfox/g2wiki/Job-Exception-Handling.md

 Cases for handling %

-* % at beginning of Gcode file.
-Not in cycle.
+* % received at beginning of Gcode file; not in machining cycle.
+Applies to data, control and combined channel modes.

 * % at end of Gcode file.
 Not in cycle (following M2 / M30)